asqbtcupid/unreal.lua/readme.md

 ## Supported PlatForm
 Windows, Mac, Android(test with samsung edge s7),IOS(test with iphone 6)
 ## How to build
-This plugin can be used in UE4 4.16 version（4.17.1 is ok too, But needed to compile twice at beginning, see FAQ.Q2 below）.Must be Source code compiled engine,Other wise you have to build the plugin by yourself.
+This plugin can be used in UE4 4.17 version.Must be Source code compiled engine,Other wise you have to build the plugin by yourself.

 It's a demo,so right click CatchMe.uproject then Generate visual studio project.